 When looking at the B1UP's functionality, look at it as building blocks.
 As a single unit, a building block might be pretty nice to look at, but it is when you take all the building blocks and put them together and add a little creativity then you can build almost anything!

 Having said this, we must also be fair to say that we do not have all the "building blocks" in the world (including those who are not yet invented), and therefore the B1UP can of cause not do everything.
-The B1UP is not a replacement for the SDK, and you will find requests by customers that ca not be solved by the B1UP but need the work of a developer.
-B1UP is a supplement that can often help you 80% of the way to success and at a much lower cost and time, makes you more competitive and guarantee more happy customers.
+The B1UP is not a replacement for the SDK, and you will find requests by customers that cannot be solved by the B1UP but need the work of a developer.
+B1UP is a supplement that can often help you 80% of the way to success and at a much lower cost and time, making you more competitive and guaranteeing more happy customers.

 Knowing the potential but also the limitations of the B1 Usability Package is your key to success.

 How to suggest new functionality?

 The B1 Usability Package is not a static product.
 It increases its functionality each month and you can, like anyone else, suggest new functionality you wish to see included in the product.
 We call such suggestions Development Requests (DRQ), and you post them here: https://support.boyum-it.com/hc/en-us/community/topics/200025797-B1-Usability-Package-Feature-Requests

 What will be included in the product and what will not?